The Leader's Journey

 The 4 Quadrants of Leadership

 This journey can be described as four quadrants of leadership.

 - Quadrant 1 leaders are fairly confident and seek their cues from others.
 This is the “Observe” stage.

 - Quadrant 2 leaders are less confident but still look outside themselves for answers.
 This is the “Experiment” stage.

 - Quadrant 3 leaders harness their lack of confidence to begin looking for answers inside themselves.
 This is the “Analyze” stage.

-Every leader’s journey is an invitation to explore each quadrant.
+Every leader’s development journey is an invitation to explore each quadrant.
 But most don’t have a guide.
 If you’d like a worksheet with questions to help you in each quadrant, go to https://concordleadershipgroup.com/focusedleader/